Last updated 07/31/2023

 Dental Care Benefits for Pregnant Individuals

-Pregnant clients shall be seen, treated in person or via teledentistry for an OHP-covered service within the following time frames:
+Pregnant members shall be seen, treated in person or via teledentistry for an OHP-covered service within the following time frames:

 - For emergency dental care: within 24 hours;